bowen1248/Pomodoro-Watching-App/README.md

 ## Setting up the iOS Project

-1. Download the Pomodora Watch iOS App project source.
+1. Download the Pomodoro Watching iOS App project source.
 You can do this either by forking and cloning the repository (recommended if you plan on pushing changes) or by downloading it as a ZIP file and extracting it.
 OR
 ```
 $ git clone https://github.com/bowen1248/Pomodoro-Watching-App.git
 ```